dcnoren/domoticz-node/README.md

 6) Fill in remaining items in config

+7) run "npm install" from the app directory

-7) Launch using node, or pm2.
+8) Launch using node, or pm2.
 Make sure you launch from app directory.
 Ex:

-7.1) cd /var/www/domoticz-node/app
+8.1) cd /var/www/domoticz-node/app

-7.2) sudo DOMOTICZ_PORT=80 pm2 start app.js --name="domoticz"
+8.2) sudo DOMOTICZ_PORT=80 pm2 start app.js --name="domoticz"

-8) If launched without DOMOTICZ_PORT env variable, it will start on port 3000.
+9) If launched without DOMOTICZ_PORT env variable, it will start on port 3000.

-9) Until I have more time to put more info into config files, you will need to check app/app.js to see the IDX for various devices that will or will not be shown on the GUI.
+10) Until I have more time to put more info into config files, you will need to check app/app.js to see the IDX for various devices that will or will not be shown on the GUI.

 # To-Do